 - Parents/guardians calling during the day to take pupils home early for any reason must report to the Secretary’s office and record the reason for taking pupils out early.

-- If a child is absent from school for any reason, a note of explanation should be given to the class teacher on the child’s return.
+- If a child is absent from school for any reason, a note of explanation should be uploaded on Aladdin.
 If a child is absent for a total of 20 days or more during the school year, the school is obliged to notify the National Education Welfare Board.

-- Under the Board of Management’s enrolment policy a child must be four years old by 31st May in the year he/she starts school.
-Parents should complete an Application for Enrolment form and include a Birth Certificate and Baptismal Certificate if relevant with their application.
+- Parents should complete an Application for Enrolment form and include a Birth Certificate and Baptismal Certificate if relevant with their application.

 Centre for European Schooling (CES)